You now have in your hands my report regarding the single stock that I believe could pay for your retirement.

 There’s a tremendous amount of potential upside here for Apple… and Foxconn.
-India is a rapidly growing global economy with a burgeoning middle class and a total market size of nearly 1.4 billion potential customers.
+India is a rapidly growing global economy with a burgeoning middle class and a total market size of 1.4 billion potential customers.
 Foxconn has said it will have enough capacity to make all the iPhones needed for India’s market.

 The world is becoming increasingly digital… There’s huge untapped potential around the globe.
 And Foxconn is in a prime position to benefit.